elishagretton/pinterest-data-pipeline744/docs/milestone_2.md

 # Milestone 2: Connect a MSK cluster to a S3 bucket

+Previously, we set up a EC2 instance and connected it to a MSK cluster.
+Three Kafka topics were created by the cluster to store the pin-related data.

-In this section, we will connect a MSK cluster to a S3 bucket.
+In this section, we connect the MSK cluster to a S3 bucket.
 This ensures any data passing through the cluster will be automatically saved and stored in a dedicated S3 bucket.

+There are many positives to storing data in this way, for example:

+- **Data Backup and Recovery:** data stored in S3 can easily be recovered if lost, making it reliable.
+- **Data Sharing:** S3 allows data to be shared easily with others.
+- **Scalability:** data stored in S3 can be scaled horizontally to handle growing amounts of data.
+- And many more!

-To do this, we will complete the following steps:
+To connect the cluster to the S3 bucket, we will complete the following steps:

 - Create a custom plugin with MSK Connect using the `Confluent.io Amazon S3 Connector`
 - Create a connector to ensure data passing through the IAM authenticated cluster is automatically stored in the designated S3 bucket.